-For purposes of this Share Option, the Optionee's employment shall be considered terminated (regardless of the reason for such termination and whether or not later found to be invalid or in breach of employment laws in the jurisdiction where the Optionee is employed or the terms of the Optionee's employment agreement, if any) as of the earlier of (1) the date the Optionee's employment relationship with the Company or any other Subsidiary is terminated, or (2) the date the Optionee receives notice of termination of employment.
-In either case, the date shall exclude any period during which notice, pay in lieu of notice or related payments or damages are provided or required to be provided under local law.
-For greater certainty, the Optionee will not earn or be entitled to any prorated vesting for that portion of time before the date on which the Optionee's right to vest terminates, nor will the Optionee be entitled to any compensation for lost vesting.
+For purposes of this Share Option, the Optionee's employment shall be considered terminated (regardless of the reason for such termination and whether or not later found to be invalid or in breach of applicable laws in the jurisdiction where the Optionee is employed or the terms of the Optionee's employment agreement, if any) as of the earlier of (1) the date the Optionee's employment relationship with the Company or any other Subsidiary is terminated, or (2) the date the Optionee receives notice of termination of employment.
+In either case, the date shall exclude any period during which notice, pay in lieu of notice or related payments or damages are provided or required to be provided under applicable law in the jurisdiction where the Optionee is employed (including, but not limited to, statutory law, regulatory law and/or common law).
+For greater certainty, the Optionee will not earn or be entitled to any pro-rated vesting for that portion of time before the date on which the Optionee's right to vest terminates, nor will the Optionee be entitled to any compensation for lost vesting.